Atlanta Georgia Pedestrian Accident and Injury Lawyers

 Probably.
 Pedestrian and vehicle accidents present special challenges due to the severity of injury and the tendency of at-fault drivers to blame pedestrians for suddenly stepping into the road in front of them.
 Although some cases are clear-cut, many Georgia cases in which the victim was hit by a car or truck require investigation, and this can involve specialized knowledge about how to uncover sources of information that may not seem obvious or require experts to obtain, such as black-box data.
 We recommend asking your lawyer or law-firm of choice what types and level of experience the attorney or lawyers have in handling or investigating pedestrian accident claims.

 Insurance companies know that these can be challenging cases and adjusters often make unreasonably low (or no) settlement offers to unrepresented claimants.
 Studies have shown that accident victims who retain a good personal injury attorney receive, on average, two to five times as much as persons who attempt to represent themselves.

 – Back to Top –

 “I was very pleased with The Millar Law Firm, LLC!
 They were very professional and handled my case in a timely manner.
 One thing I really liked about the firm was that they gave me right expectation and was very honest.
 I was very pleased with the way they kept in contact with me.
-I was well informed during the entire process.
+I was well advised and kept informed during the case.
 I would suggest that if you want an attorney who will be honest and go after your claim or case, choose The Millar Law Firm, LLC.”– Anthony Love